Decentralised-Autonomous-Institutions/Chiti/README.md

 A decentralised implementation of the *[beckn protocol](https://developers.becknprotocol.io/docs/introduction/introduction/)*

 ## Why?
 Decentralised networks require decentralised Identities.
-Most "decentralised identities" solutions today use OAuth2.0 or OpenID Connect to authenticate users.
+Most identity solutions today use OAuth2.0 or OpenID Connect to authenticate users.
 These solutions however don't have a way to allow the user to update thier personality, features and attributes of themselves on these systems to truly reflect the nature of an identity.

 Human personality, soul and character are all distinct from one another.
 The soul Identity constitutes the Chiti.
 It is generally made up of the ideals that make up an individual soul or a nation.
 Chiti, the soul identity or innate nature of an identity is constant.
 Or we can say, alterations on ones ideals rarely change over a given lifetime.
 As we can see in our society, changing the nature of an individual is a tough task!

 Personality results from a cumulative effect of all the actions, thoughts, and impressions of an individual.
-To store this personality as a digital identity requires the use of new age digital storage tools such as CIDs as identifiers for data, Consensus protocols that decide on an agreed time tracking mechanism for the network, Data Finalisation protocols to store the personality of the identity, Public-Private Keys and signing protocols for accessing the digital identity.
+To store this personality as a digital identity requires the use of new age digital storage tools such as CIDs as identifiers for data, Consensus protocols that decide on an agreed time tracking mechanism for the network, Data Finalisation protocols to store an immutable of latest version of an identity, Public-Private Keys and signing protocols for accessing the digital identity.

 Character or Culture is the accumulated knowledge of the identity.
-Whatever is in according with our Chiti is added on to Culture.
+Whatever is in accordance with our Chiti is added on to Culture.
 Hence, Chiti acts as a standard for assessing the culture of an identity.

 This project aims create a library that helps applications integrate this identity protocol into a suit of APIs to build truly decentralised digital solutions.